DWangx1/Carseats-sales-prediction/README.md

 - Evaluation of models based on Cross-Validation (CV) and Relative Mean Squared Prediction Error (RMSPE) to select the optimal model.

 ## Tools and Technologies
-- **Statistical Analysis Software:** SAS for data manipulation and initial analysis, R for advanced modeling and visualization.
+- **Statistical Analysis Software:** R for advanced modeling and visualization.
-- **Data Visualization:** Utilized R packages like `ggplot2` for creating informative graphics.
-- **Modeling Techniques:** MLR, Ridge Regression, LASSO, with a focus on tuning and validation.
+- **Modeling Techniques:** MLR, Ridge Regression, LASSO/

 ## Key Findings
 - The MLR model demonstrated the highest predictive accuracy, validating the initial model adequacy checks and variable selection process.